 Because of the depth and breadth of experience in the understanding and practice of Public Sector Psychiatry that exists within CMHC and its affiliate agencies, the Yale Fellowship in Public Psychiatry was launched in 2007.
 The program began with one funded position at the level of PG 4 or 5 trainees, and has now expanded to 3 junior faculty positions.

 Structure of Fellowship Program

 Fellows who meet eligibility criteria are appointed to the faculty of the Department of Psychiatry in the Yale School of Medicine at the rank of Instructor.
 A yearly salary is paid at the level approved by the Department for this rank.
 Medical benefits, malpractice coverage, and reimbursement for licensure are included in the compensation package.
 The program will also pay travel expenses for a professional conference.
-The Yale School of Medicine will issue a certificate of completion of advanced training to individuals who successfully complete the one-year program.
+The Yale School of Medicine issues a certificate of completion of advanced training to individuals who successfully complete the one-year program.

 - The core seminar in Public Mental Health Administration takes place at CMHC on Wednesday afternoons.
 They also join the weekly CMHC Attending/trainee psychiatrist meeting.
 Group supervision with the Program Director takes place weekly at CMHC.

 - All Fellows attend the monthly Statewide Clinical Chiefs meeting, chaired by the DMHAS Medical Director.

 Clinical sites, 9-5

 Senior Leadership Group

 Public MH and Admin Seminar